Projects

 October 2023 - September 2024

-Enjoy photos of visitors to the exhibit below.
+Enjoy photos of visitors to the exhibit here.
 Lloyd Wolf, director of the Columbia Pike Documentary Project, and Dewey Tron, one of the photographers on the team, both live near the new Studio and have stopped by to photograph renovations, events, and more.
 Many visitors also engage with the exhibit, recognizing people and places, sharing memories and stories.
+It is all documented in the catalog.

 You can order the exhibit catalog, a handmade book, “Me, Here:” Stories of People & Place here ($30 each)